|

 camera presets.
 They can see the exhibit and the exits just as well as

 any local control room.
-Link the object protection with say pagers or
+Link the object protection with a pager or

 radios so the object name flashes up and local invigilators can be on